gyroscopico/population-life-cycles/README.md

 ## Version planning

-- 1.3.0: mobs can procreate and give birth to new mobs.
+- 1.4.0: mobs can procreate and give birth to new mobs.
+- 1.3.0: mobs don't collide.

+## Version history

 - 1.2.0: mobs move around.

-## Version history

 - 1.1.0: canvas world to see where mobs are.
 - 1.0.0: basic version with mobs but without canvas world.